 Perhaps you will never be prepared for the enormous size and overwhelming beauty of Angkor Wat (អង្គរវត្ត).
 Built in the early 12th century by King Suryavarman II, the temple complex was originally dedicated to Vishnu – one of the three major deities in Hinduism.
 It was designed to represent Mount Meru – home of the Hindu gods and goddesses – with quincunx of towers at the centre surrounded by three rectangular galleries, kilometres long wall and a moat.
 The whole complex extends over 162 hectares making it the largest religious site in the world.
 At the end of the 12th century, the city of Angkor fell to invaders and the “Capital Temple” receded into the jungle.
 However, it still served as a Buddhist temple and pilgrimage site over centuries.

-Angkor Wat is the best-preserved example of Khmer architecture.
+Of all temples in the archaeological site, Angkor Wat is the best-preserved example of Khmer architecture.
 It reflects the creative ambition and the spiritual devotion of all Khmers and thus becomes their source of inspiration and national pride.
 This can be easily recognised through Cambodia’s national flag, on which Angkor Wat is proudly located in the centre.

 - An Angkor Pass is required to visit the temples and sites in the Angkor Archeological Park.
 Passes can be purchased at the main entrance on the road to Angkor Wat.
 As of 2017, the price is 37$ (1-day pass), 62$ ( 3 days pass) and 72$ (7 days pass).
 Please note that crisply bill is required.